 Following his role in Freaks and Geeks, James Franco earned his first Golden Globe Award in 2001 for his portrayal of James Dean in the 2001 TNT biopic.
 The following year he began playing the Green Goblin's son Harry Osbourne in the Spider-Man movie franchise and went on to appear in two other sequels.
 Franco appeared several other films including Milk, Eat Pray Love, and Pineapple Express before earning an Academy Award nomination for his role in 2010's 127 Hours.
-He and Freaks and Geeks costar (and frequent collaborator) Seth Rogen made headlines when their controversial 2014 comedy The Interview (in which the duo were tasked with killing North Korean dictator Kim Jong-un) led to a real-life North Korean-led cyber attack on Sony Pictures Entertainment.
+He and Freaks and Geeks costar (and frequent collaborator) Seth Rogen made headlines when their controversial 2014 comedy The Interview (in which the duo was tasked with killing North Korean dictator Kim Jong-un) led to a real-life North Korean-led cyber attack on Sony Pictures Entertainment.
 In 2018, Franco won another Best Actor Golden Globe for his role in The Disaster Artist.
 Even with a successful acting career, beginning in 2006, he enrolled at UCLA, Columbia University, New York University, and Yale University.

 Samm Levine (Neal Schweiber)

-Samm Levine made his big screen debut in 2001's spoof film Not Another Teen Movie and went on to appear in other teen-centered films, including I Love You, Beth Cooper.
+Samm Levine made his big-screen debut in 2001's spoof film Not Another Teen Movie and went on to appear in other teen-centered films, including I Love You, Beth Cooper.
 In 2009, he took a more serious route, starring alongside Brad Pitt, Michael Fassbender, and Diane Kruger in the critically acclaimed Inglorious Basterds.
 His television credits include guest roles on Entourage, Veronica Mars, Modern Family, and NCIS.
 He's also a regular competitor on Collider's Movie Trivia Schmoedown.

 Seth Rogen (Ken Miller)

 Seth Rogen joined Freaks and Geeks executive producer Judd Apatow's Fox comedy Undeclared in 2001, but that show also only lasted on season.
 In 2004, he became a staff writer for Sacha Baron Cohen's last season of Da Ali G Show.
 Rogen re-teamed with Apatow to star in films including 2005's The 40-Year-Old Virgin and 2007's Knocked Up and Superbad.
 In 2008, he both co-wrote and starred in the action-comedy Pineapple Express alongside Franco, with whom he also appeared in The Interview, This Is the End, and The Disaster Artist, among other projects.
-In 2019, he'll lend his voice to Pumbaa in Disney's live-action adaptation of The Lion King.
+In 2019, he lent his voice to Pumbaa in Disney's live-action adaptation of The Lion King.
 Rogen has been married to writer-actress Lauren Miller since 2011.